mgraffg/mgraffg.github.io/_software/4_software.md

 ---
 layout: post
-title: text_models
+title: CompStats
-description: Python library for exploratory data analysis on twitter
+description: Python library for comparing algorithms' performance
 ---

-Twitter is perhaps the social media more amenable for research.
-It requires only a few steps to obtain information, and there are plenty of libraries that can help in this regard.
-Nonetheless, knowing whether a particular event is expressed on Twitter is a challenging task that requires a considerable collection of tweets.
-This library aims to facilitate, to a researcher interested, the process of mining events on Twitter by opening a collection of processed information taken from Twitter since December 2015.
-The events could be related to natural disasters, health issues, and people's mobility, among other studies that can be pursued with the library proposed.
-In summary, the Python library retrieves a plethora of information in terms of frequencies by day of words and bi-grams of words for Arabic, English, Spanish, and Russian languages.
-As well as mobility information related to the number of travels among locations for more than 200 countries or territories.
+Collaborative competitions have gained popularity in the scientific and technological fields.
+These competitions involve defining tasks, selecting evaluation scores, and devising result verification methods.
+In the standard scenario, participants receive a training set and are expected to provide a solution for a held-out dataset kept by organizers.
+An essential challenge for organizers arises when comparing algorithms' performance, assessing multiple participants, and ranking them.
+Statistical tools are often used for this purpose; however, traditional statistical methods often fail to capture decisive differences between systems' performance.
+CompStats implements an evaluation methodology for statistically analyzing competition results and competition.
+CompStats offers several advantages, including off-the-shell comparisons with correction mechanisms and the inclusion of confidence intervals.

-Source Code in <a class="social-button github" href="https://www.github.com/INGEOTEC/text_models" itemprop="sameAs" target="_blank"> <i class="fab fa-github"></i>
+Source Code in <a class="social-button github" href="https://www.github.com/INGEOTEC/compstats" itemprop="sameAs" target="_blank"> <i class="fab fa-github"></i>

-The documentation is on [readthedocs](https://text_models.readthedocs.io).
+The documentation is on [readthedocs](https://compstats.readthedocs.io).